korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 For the rest of you, remember that if you are using your own classes in hashed collections, you'll want to override both the equals and the hashCode methods.
-I'll be covering this quite a bit over the next couple of lectures, so you'll have more time to get exposed to these concepts.
+I'll be covering this quite a bit over the next couple of sections, so you'll have more time to get exposed to these concepts.
 Java supports four hashed collections implementation, which we'll be looking at coming up.